 I have never had such a wandering mind.
 So much consumed by myself.
 I thought having a baby makes you selfless!
 But it is otherwise.
 Or am I looking at myself closely only now.

 Its so easy to get lost in the ocean of emotions.
-I think the pregnancy and post partum hormonal changes plays a havoc on the mind.
+I think the pregnancy and post partum hormonal changes play a havoc on the mind.
 Need to be watchful otherwise can lose vision any time.

 Or is it just to justify the current state of mind.
 Why can’t I be just be happy in myself.
 Why can’t I just not be as is.
 This is the period that I’m having a life transforming experience…. even more transformational than delivering a baby.